 Filtration is mainly affected by the concentration and size distribution of particles entering the filter.
 Turbidity is often used as a surrogate for particle concentration.
 The concentration of particles will affect run-time in filters and will also affect the required surface area to achieve the desired filtration.
 The size distribution of the particles and its relevance to pore size of the granular or membrane filters will affect the removal mechanisms.
 Filtration rate is also an important design parameter.
 Too fast of a filtration rate can cause floc to break up and pass through the filter.
 The optimal filtration rate depends on floc strength, which in turn depends on the biological treatment processes prior to filtration (e.g., Higher SRTs lead to weaker flocs).
 The filtration rate, along with the loading rate will determine the area of the filter required.
 The higher the loading rate, the more frequent backwashes will be required and the greater the head loss across the filters.

-Typical filtration rates are 5 to 15 meters per hour for gravity filters and up to 20 meters per hour for pressure filters (WEF and ASCE, 1998).
+Typical filtration rates are 15-50 feet (5 to 15 meters) of flow per hour for gravity filters and up to 65-70 feet (20 meters) per hour for pressure filters (WEF and ASCE, 1998).
+Equipment filtration is based on surface area loading.
 Addition of polymers or other coagulant aids can greatly aid filtration.
 Typical doses for filter influent are 0.05 to 0.15 mg/L of organic polyelectrolyte (WEF and ASCE, 1998), although jar tests are conducted to determine the proper dose.
 Too low a dose can allow uncoagulated particles through the filter and too high a dose can lead to mudballs and filter clogging.